iLib-js/ilib-mono/README.md

       allows for localization of empty strings or missing source strings.
 - fixed android resource schema file which was missing from the package
+- added localeMap to the configuration of a mapping

 ### v1.0.0